Slice of life: Anime and manga

-Slice of life anime and manga are narratives "without fantastical aspects, which [take] place in a recognisable, everyday setting, such as a suburban high school, and which [focus] on human relationships that are often romantic in nature."
+Slice of life anime and manga are narratives which take place in a recognizable, everyday setting, such as a suburban high school, and which focus on human relationships that are often romantic in nature."
 The genre favors "the creation of emotional ties with the characters."
 The popularity of slice of life anime started to increase in the mid-1980s.
-Masayuki Nishida writes that slice of life anime and manga can still involve elements of fantasy or a fantastical world: "Fantasy is sometimes used as a means to express the “reality” of human beings under certain possible conditions."
+Masayuki Nishida writes that slice of life anime and manga can still involve elements of fantasy or a fantastical world: "Fantasy is sometimes used as a means to express the 'reality' of human beings under certain possible conditions."
 Robin E. Brenner's 2007 book Understanding Manga and Anime holds that in anime and manga, "slice of life" is a genre that is more akin to melodrama than drama, bordering on absurd due to the large numbers of dramatic and comedic events in very short spans.
 The author compares it to teen dramas such as Dawson's Creek or The O.C.
 This genre claims a large section of the Japanese manga market and usually focuses on school and interpersonal relationships.